-4. The Joy of Seg Faults
+5. The Joy of Seg Faults

-Write a program that mis-uses pointers such that it causes a segmentation fault.
+Part (a): Write a program that mis-uses pointers such that it causes a segmentation fault.
 (Enjoy being asked to do something wrong!)
 Be sure to use the -g flag when you compile to include debugging info in your binary - without this, you won't be able to determine which line of code caused the fault!

-Identify the exact line causing the fault using both gdb (a command-line debugger that lets you step through programs line by line and can report the cause of a segfault) and valgrind (a memory access checking tool used to detect memory leaks and pointer errors).
-Below is an example where typed commands are blue and evidence of the fault is red.
-In C programming, your debugging tools are your eyes - you'll be blind if you don't learn to use them!
+Part (b): Identify the exact line causing the fault using gdb (a command-line debugger that lets you step through programs line by line and can report the cause of a segfault) Below is an example where typed commands are blue and evidence of the fault is red.